pradeeppaikateel/assignment/README.md

 ```
 cd postman-assignment
 ```
-**NOTE: All commands in cmd/terminal are to be run from this directory**
+**NOTE: All commands in cmd/terminal are to be run from above directory**

 As this framework is built in a windows machine, I have created a batch file that would execute all initial commands.